ruz048/ProteinChat/README.md

 **1. Prepare the code and the environment**

-Git clone our repository, creating a python environment and ativate it via the following command
+Git clone our repository, creating a python environment and ativate it via the following command (instllation time: ~ 4min)

 ```bash
 git clone https://github.com/mignonjia/ProteinChat.git